EladVaknin/StarlinkMission/README.md

 And choose a random point and radius as mentioned above - which is the target point.
 This simulation will try to create the best route between the two points according to the RMS data, until reaching the selected point.
 The route is marked with a red line.
+1. make sure that the choosed points in the radius.
 1. run navigation.py
 2. ![image](https://github.com/EladVaknin/StarlinkMission/assets/74238558/511b99ac-14e4-4172-8531-5820856e206f)